 A Continuum of Excludability

 We don’t need to roll the dice on patent enforcement, however, if we know its value.
-Much of the difficulty in valuing ideas stems from a natural variation in the degree of excludability.
+Determining the value of an idea is difficult because there is natural variation in the degree of excludability.
 Amy Kapczynski & Talha Syed discussed this “continuum of excludability” in the Yale Law Journal.
-In their paper, they note that 30,000 people die every year in ICUs from infections resulting from central-line catheters.
+They note that 30,000 people die every year in ICUs from infections resulting from central-line catheters.
 The IP system, of course, would reward a company handsomely for developing a new antibiotic that saves these lives.
 But the solution doesn't need to be a new drug.
 In fact, the New England Journal of Medicine developed a life-saving innovation that cuts these infections by two-thirds: a simple checklist of standard hygienic and communication practices that can be performed at any ICU at virtually no cost.
 A patent system would protect and reward the creation of a new drug, but it would struggle to reward the developer of this checklist.

 V=C(S)